Biography

 Dr. Proctor received her Ph.D. in 2016 in the Department of Microbiology and Immunology at Stanford University, where she developed expertise in the microbiome, numerical ecology, and reproducible research under the mentorship of Dr. David Relman and Dr. Susan Holmes.
 Her doctoral work focused on describing patterns of spatial and temporal variation (i.e., biogeography) in the bacterial component of the human oral microbiome.
 She obtained an M.S. in Biological Sciences at Smith College in Northampton, MA, where she was a recipient of the United States Environmental Protection Agency STAR fellowship, and a B.A. at Hampshire College in Amherst, MA.

-Dr. Proctor is a mentor to the early career editorial board at mBio and is a reviewing editor at Microbiology Resource Announcements.
+Dr. Proctor is an editor at mBio and a reviewing editor at Microbiology Resource Announcements.

 Our Mission